Arghyajyoti007/PowerBi-Basic-to-Advance/Part1/demo1_readme.txt

 - checked the data connectivity
 - created connection between two tables using common column

 And we are getting started with PowerBi!
-Yay :)
+Yaay :)